Sexual Assault During a Massage

 This type of massage pinpoints trigger points, or tender spots, often isolated within a group of muscles that can cause shooting pain.
 Trigger point therapy can cause temporary relief from pain and help correct and balance posture in the long-term.

-1. Stop the session and cease the massage
+1. Terminate the session

 2. Contact local law enforcement

 Contact police as soon as possible after a sexual attack.
 Describe to them exactly what happened and be sure to include all details, as they will later be used as evidence.